Intel Stock Piotroski F Score

 For information on how to trade Intel Stock refer to our How to Trade Intel Stock guide.

-At this time, it appears that Intel's Piotroski F Score is Healthy.
+At this time, it appears that Intel's Piotroski F Score is Strong.
 Although some professional money managers and academia have recently criticized Piotroski F-Score model, we still consider it an effective method of predicting the state of the financial strength of any organization that is not predisposed to accounting gimmicks and manipulations.
 Using this score on the criteria to originate an efficient long-term portfolio can help investors filter out the purely speculative stocks or equities playing fundamental games by manipulating their earnings..

-Piotroski F Score - Healthy
+Piotroski F Score - Strong

 Current Return On Assets